 Methodology: We apply the relevant DEFRA emission factors for diesel fuel (gross caloric value) to our diesel generator fuel consumption data (as calculated above).
 Metric: Scope 1 emissions from refrigerants (A) Definition: CO2e emissions from refrigerants leaks Boundaries: All Informa offices Methodology: We conducted an audit of air-conditioning units (based on DEFRA guidance) at a sample of offices from around the world to estimate the average leakage rate and average emissions per m2 of occupied office space.
 We extrapolate these emissions average to all offices to calculate a total CO2e emissions from refrigerants.
 Metric: Electricity consumption Definition: Electricity consumption (in kWh) at all Informa offices and warehouses Boundaries: All Informa sites Methodology: Consumption data is sought for each site with over 50 colleagues and entered in the Accuvio system by local offices.
 For offices with smart meters, the Sustainability team obtains the consumption data from our energy bureau provider Stark or from the energy supplier portal and upload it into Accuvio.
-For each office, any gaps in data are estimated in our reporting system Accuvio in the following manner: 1) if actual data was provided for 50% or more of days in the year, data gaps are filled by taking the average office consumption per m2 (based on the actual data for that office during year);

-2) if actual data was provided for less than 50% of days in the year, annual data is estimated by taking the global consumption average per m2 (based on all available consumption data for the year).
+For each office, any gaps in data are estimated in our reporting system Accuvio in the following manner: - 1) if actual data was provided for 50% or more of days in the year, data gaps are filled by taking the average office consumption per m2 (based on the actual data for that office during year); - 2) if actual data was provided for less than 50% of days in the year, annual data is estimated by taking the global consumption average per m2 (based on all available consumption data for the year).
 Electricity consumption at warehouses where we do not have actual consumption data is estimated based on an average of consumption at other warehouses.
 This average is different from the office consumption average.
-Metrics: Location-based & market-based scope 2 CO2e emissions (A) Definition: Location-based & market-based scope 2 CO2e emissions from consumption of electricity Boundaries: All Informa sites Methodology: Location-based emissions are calculated using the electricity consumption for each site calculated above and applying the relevant emission factor from the International Energy Agency.
+Metrics: Location-based & market-based scope 2 CO2e emissions (A) Definition: Location-based & market-based scope 2 CO2e emissions from consumption of electricity

+Boundaries: All Informa sites Methodology: Location-based emissions are calculated using the electricity consumption for each site calculated above and applying the relevant emission factor from the International Energy Agency.
 Market-based emissions are calculated based on specific emission factors provided by energy suppliers or a factor of 0 for offices where we purchase green electricity, either via the energy supplier or via energy attribute certificates (EACs) purchased by Informa Group.
+Location-based emission factors are used as a default when specific emission factors from energy suppliers are not available.
 Metric: Scope 1&2 emissions intensity (A) Definition: Scope 1 and location-based scope 2 CO2e emissions intensity by colleague (in tCO2e/colleague) Boundaries: Informa Group Methodology: Emissions intensity is calculated by dividing the sum of scope 1 and location-based scope 2 CO2e emissions by the average headcount.
+Note: The colleague figures utilised in the calculation of the environmental related intensity metric includes headcounts from businesses acquired by Informa during 2023.
 Metric: Scope 1&2 emissions intensity by revenues Definition: Scope 1 and location-based scope 2 CO2e emissions per million of revenues (in tCO2e/£m) Boundaries: Informa Group Methodology: Emissions intensity is calculated by dividing the sum of scope 1 and location-based scope 2 CO2e emissions by total revenues in £m.
 Total energy use is then divided by total revenues in £m.